postech-dao/simperby/docs/git.md

   snapshots and diffs using whatever Git client**.
 6. **Peers** can also **fetch blockchain data from each other, verify commits, and synchronize** the blockchain state or pending proposals.
-7. The node operator may create their own transactions as commits and push them to a designated branch (`work`) to create **a proposal to rebase on the `finalized` branch**.
-8. **Simperby functions as a general distributed Git repository**, that can contain any useful data for the organization.
+7. **Simperby functions as a general distributed Git repository**, that can contain any useful data for the organization.
 This is trivially achieved because **Simperby takes Git commits as blockchain transactions.** Any commits made on the canonical branch (`finalized`) of the repository will be stored